At a board meeting Tuesday, new revelations shed more light on the growing financial mess at Dallas County Schools.

 "Well, lack of communication.
 I'm not trying to avoid your question – just lack of communication," Freeman said.

-Meanwhile, the board approved Tuesday new ethics rules proposed as a result of our series of investigations into DCS.
+Meanwhile, the board approved Tuesday new ethics rules proposed as a result of NBC 5's series of investigations into DCS.

 Previously we reported board president Larry Duncan received nearly $250,000 in campaign contributions from people tied to the bus camera vendor DCS used.
+Duncan has said those donations were legal and did not influence his judgment on the program.
 Going forward, board members will not be able to vote on any contract if they received more than $250 from a vendor in one year.
+Duncan was among the board members who unanimously approved that change Tuesday.